Anytime-valid, Bayes-assisted, Prediction-Powered Inference: Experiments

-For small noise levels, PPI and PPI\texttt{++} achieve a similar result, and greatly outperform classical inference.
+For small noise levels, PPI and PPI\texttt{++} achieve similar performance, and greatly outperform classical inference.
 As the noise level grows, the machine learning predictions become less informative and standard PPI loses ground to the classical CS.
-On the other hand, PPI\texttt{++} is able to adapt to the noise level and always performs similarly or better than the other baselines.
+By contrast, PPI\texttt{++} adapts to the noise level and always performs similarly to, or better than, the other baselines.